 - Overall Difficulty: Moderate

-We rate this hike as moderate due to sand, water and route impediments.
+We rate this hike as moderate due to the presence of sand, water, and route impediments.
 But it really depends on which trailhead you take.
-From the Red Well Trailhead, you follow the wash downstream, and find paths that cut directly between the curves of the stream to avoid extensive detours as well as bushwhacking.
+From the Red Well Trailhead, you follow the wash downstream and find paths that cut directly between the curves of the stream to avoid extensive detours as well as bushwhacking.

 As always, difficulty ratings depend on your experience, physical fitness, pack weight, and weather conditions.
 Like any backpacking trip, you should plan accordingly, train properly, know your limitations, brush up on your skills, and dial in your gear.
 Doing so will make for a safe and enjoyable adventure.